the independent

 Impact

 This study is an anchor in human continuity.
 The people behind the output and the platform.
-It demonstrates:
+Although delivered as a documentary, it fundamentally highlights understanding users within a system.
+To that effect, it demonstrates:

 • Qualitative research planning